AntonioVdlC/arr-fns/README.md

 const { reduce, sort } = require("arr-fns");
 ```

-## Reduce functions

-Here is a list of provided reduce functions:

-### sum
-Computes the sum of all the elements in an array.

-### average
-Computes the average of all the elements in an array.

-### groupBy
-Generates an object from an array of objects, where the keys correspond to the values of the first argument, and the value corresponds to the object itself.

-## Sort functions

-Here is a list of provided sort functions:

-### alphabetically
-Sorts an array in alphabetical (string) order.
-Case sensitive.

-### alphabeticallyBase
-Sorts an array in alphabetical (string) order.
-Case insensitive.

-### chronologically
-Sorts an array in chronological (date) order.

-### numerically
-Sorts an array in numerical (number) order.

 > For more detailed usage (including examples) please check each library's documentation.

 ## License